adseib/til/sql/select-from-case-statement.md

 # SQL Select from a Filtered Table Using CASE

-In this example I want to retrieve the name of the user who last changed order information.
-If there is no modified by, the select who created the record but not both.
+In this example I want to retrieve the name of the user who last changed order information along with the details of the order itself.
+If there is no modified by, then select who created the record but not both.
 The sub-select in the FROM clause provides a single record, the modified or created by, for each row in the order table.

-Also I am comparing the street address from the customer master with the street address on the order.
-This could be used for validation or data maintenance.
+Also I am comparing the street address from a customer information table with the street address on the order.
+Useful for validation or data maintenance.

 ```SQL
 SELECT